-Prerequisite: 1 subject from subject group COFA9006-9011 Corequisite: 1 subject from subject group COFA9012-9017
+Prerequisite: 1 subject from subject group COFA9006-9011

-This subject aims to enable students to prepare a proposal for art educational research into a chosen specialization in art education.
-Subject content will include a review of major factors entailed in - historical, descriptive, experimental, and philosophical methods; literature reviews including computer assisted searches and descriptors, annotations, abstracts; instrumentation and data collection, qualitative and quantitative methods, the pilot study, sampling, research evaluation; introduction to descriptive, analytical, and interpretative approaches to the statistical measures of central tendency, variability, correlation, probability, frequency; qualitative measures of conceptual and structural analysis, auditing, triangulation; proposal writing, framing a question, setting the limitations of the study.
+This subject aims to enable students to prepare a proposal for art educational research into a chosen specialisation in art education.
+Subject content will include a review of major factors entailed in - historical, descriptive, experimental, and philosophical methods; literature reviews including computer assisted searches and descriptors, annotations, abstracts; instrumentation and data collection, qualitative and quantitative methods, the pilot study, sampling, research evaluation; introduction to descriptive, analytical, and interpretative approaches to the statistical measures of central tendency, variability, correlation, probability, frequency: qualitative measures of conceptual and structural analysis, auditing, triangulation; proposal writing. framing a question, setting the limitations of the study.

-Research Project in Elective Studies 2 S2 HPW1.5 C8
+Research Project in Elective Studies 2

+S2 HPW1.5 CP15

-Prerequisite: 1 subject from the subject group COFA9006-9011 Corequisite: 1 subject from the subject group COFA9012-9017
+Prerequisite: 1 subject from the subject group COFA9006-9011

-This subject aims to enable students to design and evaluate a curriculum project for a chosen specialization in visual arts education.
-Subject content will include descriptive methods, the survey, handling large data collections; literature review and annotated references; establishing the objectives and activities of a limited curriculum project in a specialized orientation of visual arts education; qualitative and quantitative evaluation methods.
+This subject aims to enable students to design and evaluate a curriculum project for a chosen specialisation in visual arts education.
+Subject content will include descriptive methods, the survey, handling large data collections; literature review and annotated references; establishing the objectives and activities of a limited curriculum project in a specialised orientation of visual arts education; qualitative and quantitative evaluation methods.